pantheon-systems/documentation/source/_docs/caching-advanced-topics.md

 Plugins like [Cache Control](https://wordpress.org/plugins/cache-control/){.external} can solve this issue.

-## Basic Authentication
+## Environment Access Locked

-If you're using the Environment Access: Locked security setting on a site environment, the Global CDN will not cache your content.
+If you're using the [Security tool](/docs/security/) within the Pantheon Site Dashboard to lock an environment, the Global CDN will not cache responses.
+Disable basic authentication by setting environment access to **Public**.

 ## Cookie Handling